The history of the Paulise de Bush costume collection

 What started out as the Paulise de Bush collection has grown since its arrival at Killerton.
-Now it includes over 20,000 items of men’s, women’s and children’s clothing dating from 1690 to the 1970s.
-Shoes, jewellery, fans, hats, samplers, fine lace and beadwork also form the collection.
+Now it includes over 20,000 items of men’s, women’s and children’s clothing dating from about 1690 to the 1970s.
+Shoes, jewellery, fans, hats, samplers, fine lace and beadwork also form part of the collection.

-In recent years, curators concentrated on enhancing the current collection.
+In recent years, curators have concentrated on enhancing the current collection and conserving the items.
 Their efforts are seen in the fantastic exhibitions on the first floor of the house.